-Last Monday Michael and I went to a coworking event with a group called DC Night Owls.
-It’s a pretty neat concept: freelancers, programmers, start-up entrepreuners all getting together a couple of evenings a month to meet and work together on different projects.
+Last Monday Michael and I went to a coworking event with a group.
+It’s a pretty neat concept: freelancers, programmers, start-up entrepreneurs all getting together a couple of evenings a month to meet and work together on different projects.

 He settled down beside us and flipped open his Samsung tablet.
 Thinking we were going to hear about his start-up or website or whatever, we leaned in.
 He started in on a slideshow featuring generic travel photos under headings like BEACHES, NIGHTLIFE, ADVENTURE.

 Well, whatever he’s doing, it sounds pretty cliché, I thought to myself.
 He kept going telling us about this online travel club called WorldVentures, where users can buy discounted travel packages for super cheap if they just pay a $199 fee + $54.95 a month (what a deal!).
 Then he told us the real money was in becoming an associate and recruiting others to join the program.

 It wasn’t until he showed us the pay structure, which looked exactly like a pyramid, that I realized what was going on.
 It looked like this guy was actually trying to recruit us into a pyramid scheme!

 “I’m going to stop you right now,” Mike said.
 The guy looked up from his endless slideshow where he was explaining all the free trips and cars you can earn, just by working for yourself!
 “We’re never going to be interested in this.”